UK Prime Minister Orders New Virus Lockdown for England

 Stephen Evans, a professor of pharmacoepidemiology at the London School of Hygiene & Tropical Medicine, said policymakers are being forced to balance the potential risks of this change against the benefits in the middle of a deadly pandemic.

-The government closed non-essential shops across London and parts of southeast England before Christmas to try to contain the new variant, but health officials say tougher measures are now needed.
+Monday's urgent announcement was yet another change of course for Johnson, who had stuck with a regional alert system that stipulated varying restrictions for areas depending on the severity of local infections.
+London and large areas of southeast England were put under the highest level of restrictions in mid-December, and more regions soon joined them.

-Johnson said there were “tough, tough” weeks to come in the fight against COVID-19.
+But it soon became clear that the regional approach wasn't working to tamp down the spread of the virus, and critics have been clamoring for a tougher national lockdown.

-While schools in London are already closed due to high infection rates in the capital, students in many parts of the country were returning to in-person classes Monday after the Christmas holidays.
-Unions representing teachers, however, have called for schools throughout England to remain closed for at least two weeks, with classes shifted to remote learning.
+And while schools in London were already closed due to high infection rates in the capital, Johnson had said that students in many parts of the country could return to classrooms on Monday after the Christmas holidays, to the dismay of teachers' unions.

-But with vaccination, there is hope.
-Brian Pinker, an 82-year-old dialysis patient, received the first Oxford-AstraZeneca shot at 7:30 a.m. at Oxford University Hospital.
+“We are relieved the government has finally bowed to the inevitable and agreed to move schools and colleges to remote education in response to alarming COVID infection rates," said Geoff Barton, general secretary of the Association of School and College Leaders.

 Jill Lawless contributed to this report.